GreenGuard Grazing Muzzle

 NOTE: THIS IS THE MUZZLE ONLY - Halter and accessories sold separately.

 SIZING (U.S. and Canada only): These muzzles are designed to fit much larger than traditional muzzles.
 If your horse is between sizes we recommend going with the larger size.
-Horse size typically fits horses with 5-6 inch bit.
-Pony: 4.25-4.75 inch bit.
-Mini: 3.5-4 inch bit.
-Below is an example chart of sizes.

 Caution: Horse and Pony sizes may not fit in some types of automatic waterers if the diameter is less than 10 inches.
 Please check to ensure the muzzle will fit in your waterer before ordering.

-SHIPPING: Customers outside of US & Canada - please contact your country's GreenGuard distributor to purchase GreenGuard products outside of the US & Canada.
-Free standard shipping on all US orders.
+SHIPPING: Free standard shipping on all US orders.
+Customers outside of US & Canada - please contact your country's GreenGuard distributor to purchase GreenGuard products outside of the US & Canada.

 How to connect the straps?